Pamukkale & Hierapolis

 Location: Merkez, 20190 Pamukkale, Denizli.
 310km east of Çeşme, an approximately 4-hour drive.

-Entry: (as at July 2021) TL: 110.
-Also accessible on Museum Pass Türkiye and Museum Pass the Aegean.
+Entry: (as of July 2021) TL: 110.
+It is also accessible on Museum Pass Türkiye and Museum Pass the Aegean.

 The Terraced Basin Travertines